AmarSaini2/SYSC3110-Project/README.md

 - **Player Rack:** Each player has a personal rack of tiles, displayed visually, from which they can choose tiles to play.
 It also provides a "Submit Word", "Reset Rack" and "Pass" option during a player's turn.
 - **Error Handling:** Provides error messages and feedback like invalid words, and other game-related issues, which are shown on the GUI.
 - **Game Menu:** Gives user menu options on creating a new game, and exiting the current game.
-- **BlankTiles:** Players can use blank tiles to represent any letter.
+- **Blank Tiles:** Players can use blank tiles to represent any letter.
 These tiles are placed on the board and are counted as zero points but allow players to form valid words.
 - **Premium Squares:** Premium squares (Double Letter, Triple Letter, Double Word, Triple Word) are now part of the game.
 When a tile is placed on these squares, the score is modified accordingly (e.g., double the letter score or word score).
 - **AI Player:** AI Player can be added to the game to make it more interesting.The AI evaluates all possible valid moves and selects the highest scoring word from those options.
 The AI follows basic logic and does not require user interaction.
 - **Scoring Fixes:** Scoring correctly accounts for the use of premium squares and blank tiles.
 Words are scored based on tile values, and premium squares (when utilized) affect both letter and word scores.